 With changing times, one can observe the effect of transformation on the construction of houses near Khuri sand dunes.
 Stones have replaced the old, traditional materials of building houses.

-Khuri village, with time and efforts of Mr. Bhagwan Singh, who is locally know as ‘Tiger Chief’, has seen a new phase of development over the years.
+Khuri village, with time and efforts of Mr Bhagwan Singh, who is locally known as ‘Tiger Chief’, has seen a new phase of development over the years.